trezzuri/erpnext-docs/docs/en/accounts/payment-terms.md

 **A Payment Term helps to set a schedule according to which payments will be made.**

 A Payment Term defines a specific payment slab.
 For example, 50% payment on shipping and 50% on delivery of the item.
-You can save your business's payment terms on ERPNext and include them in all documents in the sales/purchase cycle.
-ERPNext will make all the General Ledger entries accordingly.
+You can save your business's payment terms on SOMA and include them in all documents in the sales/purchase cycle.
+SOMA will make all the General Ledger entries accordingly.

-In ERPNext, the Payment Terms form only defines portion percentages.
+In SOMA, the Payment Terms form only defines portion percentages.
 The actual payment schedule can easily be applied using the Payment Terms Template.

 You can use Payment Terms in the following documents: